The Sabre Business Central Training Pricing Explained

 Table of Contents

 Sabre Limited offers fixed-fee pricing for our Business Central training and implementation process.
-This is really unique, and to the best of our knowledge Sabre is one of only a handful of Business Central implementers who publish pricing and details front and center on our website.
+This is really unique, and to the best of our knowledge, Sabre is one of only a handful of Business Central implementers who publish pricing and details front and center on our website.
 Customers often ask us to explain our Business Central training pricing model and how it works.
 This article will dig into how we decided to price our services and why we made those decisions.

 Overview of Sabre Business Central Training Pricing